 If you have a family history of medullary thyroid cancer, the doctor will test your blood calcitonin and calcium levels.
 Calcitonin is a hormone important to calcium and phosphorus metabolism and bone growth.
 An elevated calcitonin level can indicate cancer.

 A thyroid scan, or nuclear medicine scan, tests the gland's function.
 After a radioactive tracer (dye—iodine or technetium) is injected, a special camera captures images of the thyroid gland and measures the amount of dye the gland (nodules) absorbs.

 Normal and abnormal test results are reported as functioning (normal), cold (underactive), or hot (overactive).
 Suspicious cold nodules can be further evaluated by a procedure called fine needle aspiration (needle biopsy).
 Hot nodules do not generally require biopsy.

 Depending on the size of the nodule, your doctor may perform fine needle aspiration in his office.
 An anesthetic numbs the area, although is usually not painful.
 Small tumors (less than half an inch) may require biopsy using ultrasound to guide needle placement.
 Fine needle aspiration usually involves taking several samples that are microscopically examined by a pathologist.

-Sometimes fine needle aspiration results are not conclusive.
 If the doctor has reason to think the nodule may be cancerous, he or she may recommend a biopsy using a larger needle, open biopsy, or removal of one side of the thyroid gland (lobectomy).
 These procedures are performed under general anesthesia (sedation) in an operating room.

 Results from imaging studies may assist your doctor in confirming your thyroid cancer diagnosis.
 Different types of imaging studies include x-ray, computed tomography (CT scan), magnetic resonance imaging (MRI), and positron emission tomography (PET scan).